Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/faders.md

 title: Faders
 ---

-Faders allow you to change the level of a number of controls, in a visual way.
-They also provide a visual volume indicator, through visual metering around the fader.
+Faders allow you to change the level of a number of controls on an OSC sound console, in a visual way.
+They also provide a visual volume indicator, through visual metering on the fader itself.

 ![faders](@site/static/img/tutorial/control-panel/faders.png)

-Faders have the following options:
+Faders have the following configuration options:

 - Name
 - [Folder](folders)